 The other, not as easy, but important issue is to find time when you can both talk about how you feel about what is happening and if it goes ok then suggest that you do the same with other members of the family and friends.

-How do we explain our issues to others
+How to explain our issues to others

 It is much better for us if we can write a short piece like ‘I had polio in my earlier life and up till now have managed so many things but there is a late stage to this condition where tasks become a little harder to achieve.
 It has been hard for me to accept that I have reached the stage of having to start using or reusing aids and assistive devices.
 I realise that I may have to change when I do some tasks to fit in with when you can help me.
 Would it be alright if I let you know what I need help with and then you can tell me if and when you can help.’